 - An up-to-date Curriculum Vita.

-- A brief [three-page] description of the project, including the description of the social issue of interest to the applicant and the way(s) in which the applicant’s research addresses that issue.
+- A brief [three-page, single-spaced] description of the project, including the title of the projects, description of the social issue of interest to the applicant and the way(s) in which the applicant’s research addresses that issue.
 The statement should be written with an interdisciplinary faculty review panel in mind; i.e., reviewers would NOT necessarily be familiar with the technical vocabulary of a specific field.

 2012-2013: Traci Kennedy, College of Literature, Science and Arts, Psychology.
 Who, What, When, and Where?
 The Differential Impact of Community Violence Exposure on Youth’s Psychological Well-Being.

 2011-2012: Lisa Marchiondo, College of Literature, Science and Arts, Psychology.
 Investigating the Mechanisms by which Interpersonal Mistreatment Undermines Organizational Life.